Some L.A. Homeless Could Get Free Housing That’s More Expensive Than Regular Housing

 Addressing L.A.’s Homeless Problem

-Back in 2016, L.A. voters approved a bond proposal, called Proposition HHH, that would, in theory, help address the City Of Angels’ homeless problem.
+Back in 2016, L.A. voters approved a bond proposal, called Proposition HHH, that would, in theory, help address the homeless problem in the City Of Angels.
 The bill authorized $1.2 billion, to be paid over ten years, to provide housing, including some dormitory-style facilities, for the city’s homeless.

 At the time, according to Los Angeles Magazine, City Council President Herb Wesson said that “this might be the most important thing that all of us do in our lives.”
 The city’s advocates for the homeless suggested that the proposal would turn things around after decades of neglect.